capejs/capejs/content/tutorials/capejs_primer/17_collection_agent1.md

 The class of the collection agent inherits the class `Cape.CollectionAgent`.
 On the constructor, it sets some properties.
 The property `basePath` is string based on URL of Ajax request.
 The default value is `'/'`.
 On our "Todo list" application, we set like that because it accesses to the path under the directory `/api/`.

 <div class="note">
-Said on rounding language of Rails, the property `basePath` corresponds to namespace.
+Said on rounding language of Rails, the property <code>basePath</code> corresponds to namespace.
 </div>

 The property `resourceName` means "resource name" wrote above.
 This value connects to the value of the property `basePath` when the collect agent creates URL of Ajax request.
 Also, it's used to acquire the array from JSON data that backs from API server as the key.